 Sophia Wang // Co-Founder of MycoWorks

-Sophia also holds a PhD in English specializing in 20th and 21st century experimental American poetry, and a BA in English and Visual Arts.
+In academia, Sophia holds a PhD in English, specializing in experimental American poetry from the 20th and 21st centuries, along with a BA in English and Visual Arts.

 Jacqueline van den Ende // Co-founder of Carbon Equity